-- (1) Restricted stock units granted on March 4, 2020, in connection with each executive's long-term incentive plan award for 2019 and scheduled to vest ratably over three years on each of the first three anniversaries of the grant date. - (2) Restricted stock units granted on March 4, 2021, in connection with each executive's long-term incentive plan award for 2020 and scheduled to vest ratably over three years on each of the first three anniversaries of the grant date. - (3) Restricted stock units granted on March 4, 2022, in connection with each executive's long-term incentive plan award for 2021 and scheduled to vest ratably over three years on each of the first three anniversaries of the grant date. - (4) Restricted stock units granted on March 4, 2020, in connection with the Mr. Brunk's long-term incentive plan award for 2019 and scheduled to vest fully on the third anniversary of the grant date. - (5) Restricted stock units granted on April 1, 2021, as a sign-on equity award in connection with Mr. Brunk's promotion to Chief Financial Officer and scheduled to vest fully on the fifth anniversary of the grant date. - (6) Restricted stock units granted on July 28, 2021, as retention payments to Mr. Thiers and Mr. De Cock.
-The RSUs are scheduled to vest ratably over three years on each of the third, fourth and fifth anniversary of the grant date. - (7) Restricted stock units granted on December 1, 2018, in connection with Mr. De Cock's promotion to President of Flooring North America.
-The RSUs are scheduled to vest fully on December 1, 2023. - (8) Based on the closing trading price of the Common Stock on December 30, 2022, the last trading day of the year (\$102.22). - 28 2023 Proxy Statement | Mohawk Industries, Inc.
+- (1) Restricted stock units granted on March 4, 2021, in connection with each executive's long-term incentive plan award for 2020 and scheduled to vest ratably over three years on each of the first three anniversaries of the grant date. - (2) Restricted stock units granted on March 4, 2022, in connection with each executive's long-term incentive plan award for 2021 and scheduled to vest ratably over three years on each of the first three anniversaries of the grant date. - (3) Restricted stock units granted on February 28, 2023, in connection with each executive's long-term incentive plan award for 2022 and scheduled to vest ratably over three years on each of the first three anniversaries of the grant date. - (4) Restricted stock units granted on April 1, 2021, as a sign-on equity award in connection with Mr. Brunk's promotion to Chief Financial Officer.
+The RSUs are scheduled to vest fully on the fifth anniversary of the grant date. - (5) Restricted stock units granted on April 26, 2023, as a retention payment to Mr. Wellborn.
+The RSUs are scheduled to vest ratably over two years on each of the first and second anniversary of the grant date. - (6) Restricted stock units granted on July 28, 2021, as retention payments to Messrs.
+Thiers and De Cock.
+The RSUs are scheduled to vest ratably over three years on each of the third, fourth and fifth anniversary of the grant date. - (7) Based on the closing trading price of the Common Stock on December 29, 2023, the last trading day of the year (\$103.50).

-2022 Option Exercises and Stock Vested
+2023 Option Exercises and Stock Vested

-The following table sets forth certain information regarding option exercises and RSUs that vested during 2022:
+The following table sets forth certain information regarding option exercises and RSUs that vested during 2023:

-Option .
 Option Awards Stock Awards

 Name Number of Shares Acquired on Exercise (#) Value Realized on Exercise (\$) Number of Shares Acquired on Vesting (#) Value Realized on Vesting (\$) (1)

-Jeffrey S. Lorberbaum 10,196 1,400,421
+Jeffrey S. Lorberbaum 12,291 1,308,131

-James F. Brunk - 1,398 192,015
+James F. Brunk 3,267 347,707

-W. Christopher Wellborn 8,985 1,234,090
+W. Christopher Wellborn 10,796 1,149,018

-Bernard P. Thiers 7,164 983,975

-Paul F. De Cock 5,650 776,028
+Paul F. De Cock 13,775 1,352,843

+Bernard P. Thiers 7,234 769,915

 (1) Based on the closing trading price on the applicable vesting dates.
+For shares vesting on March 4, 2023, the value realized on vesting is based on the closing trading price on Friday, March 3, 2023.

-2022 Nonqualified Deferred Compensation
+2023 Nonqualified Deferred Compensation

 Name Executive Contributions in the Last FY (\$) Registrant Contributions in the Last FY (\$) Aggregate Earnings in Last FY (\$) (1) Aggregate Withdrawals/ Distributions (\$) Aggregate Balance at FYE (\$) (2)

 Jeffrey S. Lorberbaum

-James F. Brunk (169,394) 1,171,735
+James F. Brunk 171,251 1,342,985

-W. Christopher Wellborn (742,419) 2,456,265
+W. Christopher Wellborn 497,187 2,953,452

+Paul De Cock

 Bernard P. Theirs

-Paul De Cock

-(1) Aggregate earnings are not included in the "Summary Compensation Table" because such earnings are not above-market or preferential interest rates.
+- (1) Aggregate earnings are not included in the "Summary Compensation Table" because such earnings are not above-market or preferential interest rates. - (2) Includes amounts of employee contributions representing compensation earned and deferred in prior years that were reported in the Summary Compensation Table for the year in which earned or that would have been so reported if the officer had been a named executive officer in such year.